 The SNL curriculum is organized around the knowledge, skills and abilities that describe an educated adult in contemporary society.
-These are defined by a framework of 50 competency statements grouped in 3 areas: Lifelong Learning, Individual Focus, and Liberal Learning.
+These are defined by a framework of 50 competency statements grouped in 3 areas: Lifelong Learning, Focus Area, and Liberal Learning.
 Students demonstrate these degree requirements through SNL courses, independent learning projects, and transfer coursework.

-Students in SNL's competency-based joint degree programs, the BA in Computing, BA in Early Childhood Education and BA in General Business follow a format similar to the descriptions below with some variations.
-See their Program Requirements for more information.
+Students in the BA in Computing follow a format similar to the descriptions below with some variations.
+See Program Requirements for more information.

 The Lifelong Learning Area has 12 competencies that develop skills in reading, writing, goal setting, decision-making, teamwork, and research.